mfumagalli/Copenhagen/Files/day2a.md

 ### Allele frequency differentiation

-The joint-SFS can be considered as a summary statistics for the level of genetic differentiation between populations.
+The joint Site Frequency Spectrum (SFS) can be considered as a summary statistics for the level of genetic differentiation between populations.
 We have seen how it can be used as prior information when computing FST (and related metrics) without relying on genotype calling.

 Here we see how to compute the 2D-SFS, FST, PBS, and other summary statistics from low-depth data using ANGSD.